The Four Stages of Learning Any Skill on Your Path to Self-Actualization

 Stage 2 Conscious Incompetence Learning

-Stage 2: Conscious Incompetence (Awareness)
+Stage 2: Conscious Incompetence (Facing the Discomfort of Growth)

 Stage 2 is defined by awareness.